karimshaik09/blinkit-sales-analysis-and-retail-performance-dashboard/README.md

 # 🛒 Blinkit Sales Analysis and Retail Performance Dashboard

-Analyzing Blinkit’s sales performance, customer satisfaction, and outlet efficiency to identify growth opportunities using Power BI.
+A data analysis project focused on understanding sales performance, customer ratings, and outlet characteristics of Blinkit using Python, Power BI Excel.

 ---